TheWorldAvatar/Access-Agent/README.md

 ### Dataset endpoint

 A dataset endpoint is an endpoint that federates across each endpoint related to a dataset in a stack.
-When a new dataset is added to this stack a new federated endpoint will be added.
+When a new dataset is added to this stack a new federated dataset endpoint will be added.
 This endpoint will persist for multiple queries and it will therefore be referred to as "static".

 ### Incoming stack endpoint